 It was obvious that the man of the house worked a lot.
 He was rarely home, and when he was, he went in his home and didn’t leave for the rest of the day.
 The woman did most of the lawn work, and she cleaned the windows and such on the outside of their home, but the majority of her time spent outdoors involved going to the car to pick her daughter up from school and returning.
 When the family was home for the night, they shut their drapes and didn’t move about the house, as far as I could see, or even turn on a TV.
-Their curtains were lit up by the lights inside, but I could discern no activity within, in the manner one might with shadows or a flickering of the lights.
+The lights inside lit up their curtains, but I could discern no activity within, in the manner one might with shadows or a flickering of the lights.

 On weekends, of course, the family was more active, but they were nowhere near as active as the rest of us.
 They didn’t put the time into getting to know others in the manner we did.
 This fact only piqued our curiosity about the house at the end of the block more, and we would speak about them so often that they had a starring role in many of our rumor mills.

 I was often the facilitator of such conversations.
 It embarrasses me now, but I wonder if most of these catty conversations, about the people around us, may never have happened if it weren’t for me.
 I hate to deal in generalities and stereotypes, but Ms. Hawk and Ms. Patterson were both widowed women that lived on their deceased husbands’ pensions.
-I was a middle-aged man in the peak of my life.
-The roles should’ve been reversed.
-In a stereotypical world, I would’ve been the one humoring them and their Mrs. Gladys Kravitz type, busybody stories.
-In our little world, these stereotypes were reversed.
+I was a middle-aged man in the prime of my life.
+They should’ve been the facilitators, and in a stereotypical world, I would’ve been the one humoring them and their Mrs. Gladys Kravitz type, busybody stories.

-On the face of it, it’s not unusual for a family to bring a dog home, but they brought home a different dog home every Saturday.
-Actually, let me correct that, they didn’t bring a dog home every Saturday, but they did it often enough that it appeared to be a ritual, a curious, odd, ‘I have to know what the hell is going on with the dogs’ ritual.
+There’s nothing out of the ordinary about a family bringing a dog home, but they brought home a different dog home every Saturday.
+Actually, let me correct that, they didn’t bring a dog home every Saturday, but it happened so often that it appeared to be a ritual, a curious, odd, ‘I have to know what the hell is going on with the dogs’ ritual.

 I asked Ms. Patterson and Ms. Hawk about it, and Ms. Patterson said she saw them bring a dog home on one occasion, and Ms. Hawk said she never saw it.